-Provide horizontal clearances under the new bridges over I-20 as shown on the drawing entitled "Horizontal Clearance Requirements under New Overpasses" in Attachment B.
+Provide horizontal clearances under the new bridges over I-20 as shown on the drawing entitled "Horizontal Clearance Requirements under New Overpasses" in Attachment B. The horizontal clearance shall accommodate four through lanes in each direction as well as an auxiliary lane in each direction and full width inside and outside shoulders.

 Provide pier protection for interior bents located in the median of I-20.
-Locate all abutments to provide a minimum of 30 feet of horizontal clearance between the face of the abutment protection barrier and the edge of the adjacent travel lane.